Gleyber Torres Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.1 K/9, which ranks 11th in MLB.

-- The Blue Jays' 4.90 team ERA ranks 21st among all league pitching staffs.
+- The Blue Jays' 4.70 team ERA ranks 20th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (27 total, 1.4 per game).
+- The Blue Jays rank 24th in baseball in home runs allowed (28 total, 1.4 per game).

-- Kikuchi gets the start for the Blue Jays, his fourth of the season.
-He is 2-0 with a 4.70 ERA and 17 strikeouts through 15 1/3 innings pitched.
+- Manoah (1-1) gets the starting nod for the Blue Jays in his fifth start of the season.
+He's put together a 6.98 ERA in 19 1/3 innings pitched, with 16 strikeouts.

-- In his last appearance on Saturday, the left-hander tossed six innings against the Tampa Bay Rays, giving up one earned run while surrendering four hits.
+- The right-hander's last time out was on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, surrendering seven earned runs while giving up nine hits.

-- The 31-year-old has amassed a 4.70 ERA and 10 strikeouts per nine innings in three games this season, while giving up a batting average of .267 to opposing hitters.
+- The 25-year-old has a 6.98 ERA and 7.4 strikeouts per nine innings across four games this season, while giving up a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.